-Wear OS includes a service called Health Services.
+Wear OS 3 and higher includes a service called Health Services.
 Health Services acts as an intermediary to the various sensors and related algorithms on the device to provide apps with high-quality data related to activity, exercise, and health.

-See the Health Services sample repository on GitHub for example fitness apps.
+See the Health Services samples repository on GitHub for example fitness apps.

 How Health Services helps app developers

-Without Health Services, apps had to connect to one or multiple sensors,
+Without Health Services, apps must connect to one or multiple sensors,

 configure each of them appropriately, receive raw sensor data, and use their